phalcon/blog/_posts/2017-02-03-phalcon-link-and-update.md

 If you wish to become a patron, you can always visit [https://phalcon.io/fund](https://phalcon.io/fund) and pledge your support on a one time or recurring basis.

-Also if you wish to support the project with buying some swag, you can always purchase some stickers from our [store](https://store.phalcon.io) for you and your team, or you can purchase [T-shirts](https://phalcon.io/store).
-Please note that the T-shirt campaign will only be available until the beginning of February.

 ### Goals for Q1

 Work is underway to meet our goals for Q1.